mr-anansi/Project-3/README.md

 We would of liked to provide the guided path we had in mind at the initial stage, however time restricted us to the core library aspect as a deliverable.

-In our plans, the user could get more of the experience through progressing through the funnel.
+In our plans, the user could get more of the tailored experience through progressing through the funnel.
 This way they would be guided to the best and fastest output relative to their saved preferences.

 In order to achieve the user path, more work on the filter and UX aspects of the app is needed.
 In addition, mobile optimisation is required.
 These elements may come in future iterations of the project.